bonitasoft/bonita-doc/md/ssl.md

 # SSL

-Configuring SSL for Bonita BPM is the same as configuring it for any other application.
+Configuring SSL for Bonita is the same as configuring it for any other application.
 No changes are necessary to forms or to process definitions, just configuration.
-This page contains examples of how to set up SSL for Bonita BPM.
+This page contains examples of how to set up SSL for Bonita.
 This enables you to use secure HTTP (HTTPS) to access the portal.

 ## Overview